Harvard-ACMG/cannon-env/root/README.md

   - System startup file.
 Executes only at initial login.

 `.bash_profile`
   - System startup file.
-Its only function is to apply the settings in the `.bashrc` file.
+It applies the settings in the `.bashrc` file, and also adds your `~/bin` folder to the search path.

 `.bashrc`
   - System startup file.
 Applies default system settings, plus some commonly-used customizations.
 Also applies the settings that you have defined in your`.my_personal_settings` file.